minime-rust/far-powerhouse/FAR Logger/README.md

 ## Changelog

+### 1.2.6 - 2025-09-21
+*   **Code cleanup:** Simplified the queue, solving a race condition between concurrent timers.
+Now there is only 1 worker responsible for the queue.

 ### 1.2.5 - 2025-09-20
 *   **Added rustmaps.com support:** If you configure your API Key for rustmaps.com your new map can now be requested to be generated automatically
 *   **Code cleanup:** Removed unused code and configuration, improved Discord messages with a simple queue and retry to handle getting rate limited